dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Add code to dataTables on admin side to allow proper sorting of data by date (when showing date column)
 *   Added an option to show all empty slots on their own row in the View/Export ALL Data admin page.
 Useful if you need to print sign up forms for multiple events at once, but will take that page much longer to load and much longer for dataTables to initialize the table.
+*   Reworked admin side view signups and view all signups output of remaining slots to work better with extensions that create custom columns for those views

 **Version 3.2.2**